mciliv/queb/README.md

-# Goal

-Application to estimate & visualize what molecules are contained in a given section(s) of space
+# Estimate & visualize what molecules are contained in a given section(s) of space

+Upload an image, take a photo, or describe an object → Get molecules → See interactive 3D molecular structures

+**Example**: Photo of coffee → Identifies caffeine, water, etc. → Displays 3D molecular models

 UI structure:
 # Text input (⌘k)